-- A. COUNTY shall provide up to Two Million, Five Hundred Twenty-Nine Thousand, One Hundred Twenty-six dollars (\$2,529,126) ("Funds") towards HHAP eligible costs.
-It is expressly agreed and understood that the total amount to be paid by the COUNTY under this CONTRACT shall not exceed the Funds.
-CONTRACTOR may bill for payment of \$1,500,000 upfront upon execution of the Contract.
-Thereafter, CONTRACTOR shall bill in arrears.
-All bills shall be for HHAP eligible costs incurred between July 1, 2020 through June 30, 2021 for actual costs. - 1.
-CONTRACTOR shall bill for actual HHAP eligible costs for capital improvements in accordance with the following projects and their budget:
+- A. County shall provide up to Five Hundred Thousand dollars (\$500,000.00) in HHAP funds towards eligible costs under this Contract.
+The Parties expressly agree and understand that the total amount to be paid by County under this Contract shall not exceed the HHAP funds.
+Contractor may submit an invoice for payment of \$50,000 upfront upon execution of the Contract.
+Thereafter, Contractor shall submit invoices in arrears.
+All invoices submitted to County shall be only for actual HHAP eligible costs incurred between May 1, 2022, and June 30, 2023. - 1.
+Contractor shall submit invoices for actual HHAP eligible costs for capital improvements at Contractor's Site, in accordance with the following projects and budget: